svelteuidev/svelteui/apps/docs/src/pages/core/menu.md

 ## Control menu state externally

-It is possible to control the state of the menu outside the component
+It is possible to control the state of the menu outside the component.

 ```svelte
 <script>